Cosmo-Tech/terraform-onprem/README.md

 * No known error for now !

 ## Developpers
-* modules
+* Terraform modules
     * **terraform-dns-challenge-requirements**
         * Create requirements that permit to run a DNS-01 challenge.
 Note: HTTP-01 challenges cannot work in a private network.
         * This is a separated module because it's useful for both `terraform-state-storage` & `terraform-cluster` modules
-    * **terraform-state-storage**
-        * Create a place to host the Terraform states files
-        * A simple HTTP server will be created, and can be used from Terraform backend type "HTTP" with TLS & authentication
     * **terraform-cluster**
         * *kubeadm* = Install kubeadm on Linux hosts.
 This module is optional, it depends on the needs
         * *longhorn* = Storage solution
         * *metallb* = Load-balancer for on-premise Kubernetes clusters
         * *storage* = persistent storage for Kubernetes statefulsets (this module is not used directly here, it's always used in remote modules through its Github URL)
+* Docker
+    * **docker-state-storage**
+        * Create a place to host the Terraform states files
+        * A simple HTTP server will be created, and can be used from Terraform backend type "HTTP" with TLS & authentication
+        * Terraform states are stored in local volume (check docker-compose.yaml file for more details)
+        * This is just a quick way to have a place to store the state (any other existing HTTP server can be use)

 <br>
 <br>